MEDLINE® Data Changes 2008

 a t this time each year the NLM Technical Bulletin traditionally includes information on changes made to MEDLINE during annual National Library of Medicine® (NLM®) maintenance known as Year-End Processing (YEP).
 This article collects, in one place, the notable data changes for 2008.
 Some topics may be linked to another article where details will be found.
 For information on how this maintenance affects the NLM schedule for adding indexed MEDLINE citations to PubMed®, see the article, MEDLINE/PubMed Year-End Processing (YEP) Activities.
 NLM Tech Bull.
 2007 Sep-Oct;(358):e10.

-This article links to two addtional resources: Annual MEDLINE/PubMed Year-End Processing (YEP): Impact on Searching During Fall 2007 and Annual MEDLINE/PubMed Year-End Processing (YEP): Background Information which has examples for the typical changes that take place for MEDLINE citations during year-end processing.
+This article links to two addtional resources: [link removed] Annual MEDLINE/PubMed Year-End Processing (YEP): Impact on Searching During Fall 2007 and [link removed] Annual MEDLINE/PubMed Year-End Processing (YEP): Background Information which has examples for the typical changes that take place for MEDLINE citations during year-end processing.

 MeSH® Vocabulary Updated for 2008